 Guided Sightseeing Tours

-Due to the memorials somewhat remote location, it is not included on most tour company itineraries.
+Due to the memorial’s somewhat remote location, it is not included in most tour company itineraries.
 However, most night bus tours make a stop here.

 A few full-service bus companies make stops here on their daytime tours.